 Offense Prevision Penalty Drug Conviction for Possession Felony or Misdemeanor Under Student Aid Laws: Cannot obtain any government student aid, loans, or grants for one year after first conviction for possession; for two years after the second conviction and for an indefinite amount of time after the third conviction.
-Drug Conviction for Sale Felony or Misdemeanor Under Student Aid Laws: Cannot obtain any government aid, loans or grants for two years after the first conviction, and indefinite amount of time after the second conviction.
-Drug Possession: Cannabis (<2.5 grams) Up to \$1,500 fine and/or up to 30 days in jail.
-Drug Possession: Cannabis (2.5 grams to 10 grams) Up to \$1,500 fine and/or six months in jail.
-Drug Possession: Cannabis (10 grams to 30 grams) First Offense: Up to \$2,500 fine and/or one year in jail.
-Second Offense: Felony up to \$25,000 fine and/or 2 to 5 years in Pen.
+Drug Conviction for Sale Felony or Misdemeanor Under Student Aid Laws: Cannot obtain any government aid, loans, or grants for two years after the first conviction, and indefinite amount of time after the second conviction.
+Drug Possession: Cannabis (<10 grams) Up to \$200 fine.
+Drug Possession: Cannabis (10 grams to 30 grams) Up to \$1,500 fine and/or six months in jail.
 Possession Drug Paraphernalia \$750 to \$2,500 fine and/or up to one year in jail.